glato/emerge/README.md

 ## Further development

 - *Disclaimer*: The current version (0.7.0) is not yet stable, probably still has some 🐞 and is probably not yet suited for productive usage.
-- Everyone is invited to contribute to this project, wether the contribution is related with development, testing, bug reporting or any other support.
+- Everyone is invited to contribute to this project, whether the contribution is related with development, testing, bug reporting or any other support.
 I would appreciate any help 👍.
 See [Contributing](Contributing.md) and [Credits](Credits.md) for further details.